MTL2000/AWS-SAA-C02-Study-Guide/README.md

     - You want to provide access to multiple restricted files.
 For example, all of the files for a video in HLS format or all of the files in the paid users' area of a website.
     - You don't want to change your current URLs.

-## Elastic Network Interfaces (ENI)

-### ENI Simplified:
-An elastic network interface is a networking component that represents a virtual network card.
-When you provision a new instance, there will be an ENI attached automatically and you can create and configure additional network interfaces if desired.
-When you move a network interface from one instance to another, network traffic is redirected to the new instance.

-### ENI Key Details:
-- ENI is used mainly for low-budget, high-availability network solutions
-- However, if you suspect you need high network throughput then you can use Enhanced Networking ENI.
-- Enhanced Networking ENI uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types.
-SR-IOV provides higher I/O and lower throughput and it ensures higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
-SR-IOV does this by dedicating the interface to a single instance and effectively bypassing parts of the Hypervisor which allows for better performance.
-- Adding more ENIs won’t necessarily speed up your network throughput, but Enhanced Networking ENI will.
-- There is no extra charge for using Enhanced Networking ENI and the better network performance it provides.
-The only downside is that Enhanced Networking ENI is not available on all EC2 instance families and types.
-- You can attach a network interface to an EC2 instance in the following ways:
-  - When it's running (hot attach)
-  - When it's stopped (warm attach)
-  - When the instance is being launched (cold attach).
-- If an EC2 instance fails with ENI properly configured, you (or more likely,the code running on your behalf) can attach the network interface to a hot standby instance.
-Because ENI interfaces maintain their own private IP addresses, Elastic IP addresses, and MAC address, network traffic will begin to flow to the standby instance as soon as you attach the network interface on the replacement instance.
-Users will experience a brief loss of connectivity between the time the instance fails and the time that the network interface is attached to the standby instance, but no changes to the VPC route table or your DNS server are required.
-- For instances that work with Machine Learning and High Performance Computing, use EFA (Elastic Fabric Adaptor).
-EFAs accelerate the work required from the above use cases.
-EFA provides lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based High Performance Computing systems.
-- EFA can also use OS-bypass (on linux only) that will enable ML and HPC applications to interface with the Elastic Fabric Adaptor directly, rather than be normally routed to it through the OS.
-This gives it a huge performance increase.
-- You can enable a VPC flow log on your network interface to capture information about the IP traffic going to and from a network interface.

-## Security Groups

-### Security Groups Simplified:
-Security Groups are used to control access (SSH, HTTP, RDP, etc.) with EC2.
-They act as a virtual firewall for your instances to control inbound and outbound traffic.
-When you launch an instance in a VPC, you can assign up to five security groups to the instance and security groups act at the instance level, not the subnet level.

-### Security Groups Key Details:
-- Security groups control inbound and outbound traffic for your instances (they act as a Firewall for EC2 Instances) while NACLs control inbound and outbound traffic for your subnets (they act as a Firewall for Subnets).
-Security Groups usually control the list of ports that are allowed to be used by your EC2 instances and the NACLs control which network or list of IP addresses can connect to your whole VPC.
-- Every time you make a change to a security group, that change occurs immediately
-- Whenever you create an inbound rule, an outbound rule is created immediately.
-This is because Security Groups are *stateful*.
-This means that when you create an ingress rule for a security group, a corresponding egress rule is created to match it.
-This is in contrast with NACLs which are *stateless* and require manual intervention for creating both inbound and outbound rules.
-- Security Group rules are based on ALLOWs and there is no concept of DENY when in comes to Security Groups.
-This means you cannot explicitly deny or blacklist specific ports via Security Groups, you can only implicitly deny them by excluding them in your ALLOWs list
-- Because of the above detail, everything is blocked by default.
-You must go in and intentionally allow access for certain ports.
-- Security groups are specific to a single VPC, so you can't share a Security Group between multiple VPCs.
-However, you can copy a Security Group to create a new Security Group with the same rules in another VPC for the same AWS Account.
-- Security Groups are regional and can span AZs, but can't be cross-regional.
-- Outbound rules exist if you need to connect your server to a different service such as an API endpoint or a DB backend.
-You need to enable the ALLOW rule for the correct port though so that traffic can leave EC2 and enter the other AWS service.
-- You can attach multiple security groups to one EC2 instance and you can have multiple EC2 instances under the umbrella of one security group
-- You can specify the source of your security group (basically who is allowed to bypass the virtual firewall) to be a single **/32** IP address, an IP range, or even a separate security group.
-- You cannot block specific IP addresses with Security Groups (use NACLs instead)
-- You can increase your Security Group limit by submitting a request to AWS

 ## Web Application Firewall (WAF)